scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/scottie-week-one-2022-power-rankings/index.md

 #### Week One Points: 121.3

 It's unreal how well we draft for Trond every year.
-Maybe next draft we'll get him to attend by saying that we're going to film it and do interviews in the style of his beloved Joe Rogan.
+In the next draft, we'll get him to attend by saying that we will film it and do interviews in the style of his beloved Joe Rogan.
 This dude can't even be bothered to set his lineup and put up 120+ points this week.
 Alexa, play *I'm Upset* by Drake.
-I'm looking forward to Trondheim's explanation in the Discord about how auto-drafting is low-key a galaxy brain move on his part.
-"I knew that y'all would draft zero RB for me."
+I'm looking forward to Trondheim's explanation in Discord about how auto-drafting is a low-key galaxy brain move on his part.
+"I knew that y'all would draft zero RBs for me."
 Anyway, he's going to run this team into the ground.
-There is no way that Miles Sanders and Cordarrelle Patterson end up being top running backs.
+There is no way that Miles Sanders and Cordarrelle Patterson will end up being top running backs.

 | Name                  | Team    | Depth |
 | --------------------- | ------- | ----- |